Bimmr/20-10-Providence-Changer/README.md

 Misc:
 - Remembers chat messages
 - Defaults to All Advisors tab
-- Pagenation navigation sticky to bottom
+- Pagination navigation sticky to bottom
 - Added "View Profile" icon to chat wrapper
 - Checkboxes for rejections in chat (Saves locally)
 - Added view profile to chat